JonKing93/Paleo-DA-Hackathon--October-2022/source/introduction/docs.rst

 A note on syntax
 ----------------
 Most of the commands in the DASH toolbox are :ref:`class methods <classes>` that act on individual :ref:`objects <objects>`.
 For example, we previously discussed how we could call the ``run`` method on different ``kalmanFilter`` objects to run the algorithm for different experimental parameters.
 In the documentation of these commands, you will often see the syntax ``obj.<method name>``, where ``<method name>`` is the name of the command.
-This indicates that you should call the command using dot-indexing from individual objects.
+This indicates that you should call the command using dot-indexing from individual *objects*.

 For example, in the documentation ``kalmanFilter.run``, the command syntax is listed as::